 You will notice that after the second week you will have to devote more time to the Supersite activities.
 The first week is particularly easy to give you time to familiarize yourself with the Supersite system and get help if you need it, but after that, activities will increase in number and duration.

 More information about the course:

-Following the principles of the communicative approach, the course will be taught mostly in Spanish.
+Following the principles of the communicative approach, the course will be taught mostly in Spanish though I will use English to explain grammar issues and make sure the students understand the main topics.
 Students are responsible for self-advocating.
 If they do not understand something or if the instructor is going too fast, student will request repetition (Repita, por favor) or a slower pace (Hable más despacio, por favor).